 The type and amount of extension and outreach that a faculty member performs should be determined in consultation with the appropriate administrator(s) and documented in the annual allocation of effort statement(s).
 Because extension and outreach work is collaborative by nature, faculty should provide evidence of collaboration with whomever necessary to identify local needs, garner resources, discover and adapt new knowledge, design and deliver programs, assess clientele skill changes, and communicate program results.
+Collaborative effort should also include networking with other university faculty in identified areas of program discovery, development, and delivery.

-"Faculty must provide evidence of extension and outreach scholarship in order that these efforts are recognized.
-The documentation should provide evidence that the work is: (1) creative and intellectual; (2) validated by peers; (3) communicated to stakeholders; and (4) have an impact on stakeholders and the region."-See the NMSU Policy Manual, Section 5.90.4.3.1.
+Faculty must provide evidence of extension and outreach in order that these efforts are recognized.
+The documentation should provide evidence that the work is creative and intellectual, (2) is communicated to stakeholders, and has an impact on stakeholders and the region.